bobuk/urpc/README.md

 Please note what with no arguments AddServer will provide function "add" (lowercase "addserver" without "server").
 Also by default it's connected to Redis at localhost and database 1.
+All defaults can be overrided by environment variable `URPC` or with `.env` file. `URPC` variable must contain string with host and database number, which must be used for rpc.
+For example like `URPC="localhost:9"`.
+It works for both, server and client.

+## Client

 On the client side you can use it like this: